jeffet/commpaper/README.md

 In VSCode, choose File > Open Folder, and select the contracts folder by navigating to the  `$HOME/fabric-samples/commercial-paper/organization/magnetocorp/contract directory`.
 This is your top-level project folder for this tutorial.

 #### Step 2.
 Explore the `papercontract.js` file, which is located in the lib subfolder.
 It effectively orchestrates the logic for the different smart contract transaction functions (issue, buy, redeem, etc.), and is underpinned by essential core functions (in the sample contract) that interact with the ledger.
-The link provided in the introduction section above explains the concepts, themes, and programmatic approach to writing contracts using the commercial paper scenario.
-Take some time to read that explainer and then resume here.
+This [link](https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html) explains the concepts, themes, and programmatic approach to writing contracts using the commercial paper scenario.

 #### Step 3.
 Open package.json and rename the contract to `papercontract`.
 Save the file.